 We British have a penchant for discussing the vagaries of the weather.
 I’m not sure it’s a positive quality, definitely not something to boast about.
 But it is a well-known one worldwide.

 Probably because it’s so unpredictable!
-Just ask Michael Fish …
+Just ask Michael Fish about his 1987 disastrously incorrect weather forecast …

-We’ve recently had a spot of snow across UK.
+We’ve recently had a spot of snow across the UK.
 Which certainly made it cold outside.
-And in the winter of 2017/18 we experienced a surprising amount of the white cold stuff (check out this post from last January).
+And in the winter of 2017/18, we experienced a surprising amount of the white cold stuff (check out this post from last January).

-There have been occasions in the past few months, when we’ve been working seven days a week, that the multi-fuel stove has gone out.
+There have been occasions when we’ve been working seven days a week at Calendar Club in Lichfield, that the multi-fuel stove has gone out.
 Coming back to the boat we can categorically state that YES, it’s cold on the boat then.
 But it soon warms up once the fire is lit.

 It’s only a small space to heat after all.
-We’ve got our fabulous Valiant Fan to share the warm air through the living space too, which helps.
+And we’ve got our fabulous Valiant Fan to waft the warm air through the living space too, which helps.
 Oh, and the luxury of an electric blanket on the bed of course!

-We recently welcomed a couple of guests on board for five nights, who discovered how cosy it can be.
-In fact when they returned to land-living-with-family, they decided it was far warmer on the boat!
+We welcomed a couple of guests on board for five nights in early 2018, who discovered how cosy it can be.
+In fact, when they returned to land to live with family, they decided it was far warmer on the boat!
+Here we are enjoying a game of Six-Handed-Rummy with Mairead and Kelly from NZ in the depths of winter.
+Barry is in a short-sleeved T-shirt, it’s so cosy!

 Pingback: Thoughts on Thriving And Surviving As Liveaboards In Winter | Adventures Aboard AreandAre